 Perhaps the two best-known flying taxi startups in the world, Volocopter and Lilium, are focused on smaller aircraft.

-Unlike Kelekona's design, Skybus sports two huge wings (and makes it harder to find a place to land within the city).
+Unlike Kelekona's design, Skybus sports two massive wings (and makes it harder to find a spot to land within the city).

 And then you want to put the satisfaction of making a bang of UFO sightings from the first test flights?